-Child per house ratio for denominational primary school, 0.0927 (rounded) Stage migration factor for St Nicholas Primary School, 0.9840 (rounded) Number of units in Start of Session Roll forecast for St Nicholas Primary School, 1,153

-Number of units programmed beyond the forecast period, 1,976

-Forecasts are based on the current pattern of attendance.
+Child per house ratio for denominational primary school, 0.0927 (rounded) Stage migration factor for St Paul's Primary School, 0.9706 (rounded) Number of units in Start of Session Roll forecast for St Paul's Primary School, 1609 Number of units programmed beyond the forecast period, 2204 Forecasts are based on the current pattern of attendance.
 This is likely to change when new schools are provided.

-- 3.4 On the basis of the above assumptions, present school capacity is forecast to be fully utilised from school sessions 2014/15 onwards, depending on the actual class organisation that is possible.
-In this case the council has forward funded the school extension, expected to be available for school session 2015/2016, to facilitate reduce the start-up costs for residential development in the current school catchment area.
-The council will therefore seek to recover the full cost of this extension through developer contributions.
+- 3.4 On the basis of the above assumptions, present school capacity is forecast to be fully utilised from school session 2020/21 onwards, depending on the actual class organisation that is possible.
+The council will aim to secure developer contributions and/or identify funding which ensures that additional capacity is in place for the start of the 2019/20, and 2022/23 school sessions.
 It should be noted that spare capacity can be taken up by placing requests; likewise, housing completions could occur sooner than expected so it is possible that capacity could run out sooner that predicted.
 There may also be alternative or intermediate short term capacity options noting that budget, pupil safety and school detriment would require very careful consideration. - 3.5 The council uses well established and robust methods for estimating the number of children resulting from new developments, including household survey as well as cross matching of its pupil placement information (as set out in the SPG Planning for Education). - 3.6 Education forecasting entails making assumptions about the rate of house build, stage migration factors, child per house ratios and transfer rates.
 The timing of education infrastructure projects could, therefore, vary from those indicated in Appendix 1 if trends differ significantly from those assumed.